 Oku: In these times demanding change, what expectations do you have for television?

 Koide: Television boasts an overwhelming number of viewers.
-To clearly communicate this massive scale to the public, television should emphasize not just the percentage-based "viewership ratings," but also the actual scale based on concrete numbers like "viewer count and frequency."
+To clearly communicate this massive scale to the public, television should emphasize not just the percentage-based "viewership ratings," but also the actual scale based on concrete numbers like "viewer count and viewing frequency."

 For example, airing a TV commercial with a national household rating of 1000 GRP (※1) is equivalent to approximately 600 million views for a 15-second video ad.
 Assuming a cost-per-view of 1 yen for internet video ads, achieving 600 million views would require a whopping 600 million yen in advertising costs.